Sign Up

 Step 2: Locate the files you want to access offline.

-Step 3: Tap on the three dots next to the file and select "Make available offline."
+Step 3: Tap on the three dots next to the file and switch on the button next to "Make Available Offline."

 While offline access is a game-changer, there are a few key points to remember: